 We’ll be monitoring this Helium filled Pod over the next several weeks and let you know how things go.
 In the meantime, feel free to impress your colleagues with your newfound SMART 22 knowledge.
 And just for fun, here are a handful of helium facts…

 - The atomic number of helium is 2.

-- Helium is the second-most abundant element in the universe, with Helium atoms making up 1/4 of the mass in the Universe, but it is much less common on Earth.
+- Helium is the second most abundant element in the universe with helium atoms making up a quarter of the mass in the Universe, but it is much less common on Earth.

 - Helium is colorless, odorless, tasteless, non-toxic, and inert.

 - Helium makes up 0.0005% of all the air we breathe!

 - Inhaling helium temporarily changes the sound of a person’s voice.
 Though helium is non-toxic, breathing it can result in asphyxiation due to oxygen deprivation.

 - At temperatures close to absolute zero, helium condenses to a liquid with amazing properties—the properties of a superfluid, flowing with zero friction up and over the walls of containers.

 FYI, if the helium drives don’t work out, we’ve got another use for the helium.